 - Hibernates in winter up to a foot in the mud below water!

-- Currently very threatened in Washington state, have disappeared from 70-90% of their range
+- Currently very threatened in Washington state, having disappeared from 70-90% of their range

 - Highly aquatic, more so than any other Pacific Northwest frog